saurabh-hirani/saurabh-hirani.github.io/_posts/2018-03-02-go-present-and-latex.md

 If I want to list 3 bullet points on a slide, I want to show them one by one to the audience, so that I can explain the current point and do some build up for the next point.
 It is human nature to read everything you show on the screen.
-This distracts the audience user from a deep, philosophical discussion around the first question to a seemingly inconsequential thought on the third one as shown below: <br/>
+This distracts the audience from a deep, philosophical discussion around the first question to a seemingly inconsequential thought on the third one as shown below: <br/>

 <div class='pull-left' style="border: 0px so  lid black;">